ZoopEcoEvo/champlain_salt/Output/Reports/prelim_data.md

   select(date, "temp" = X_00010_00003, "cond" = X_00095_00003) %>%
     drop_na(temp, cond) %>%
   mutate(doy = yday(date)) %>%
-  mutate(psu = ((cond / 1000)^1.0878) * 0.4665, #Converts from conductivity to psu
-         mgL = psu * 1000) #Converts from psu to mg per L (this is an approximation)
+  mutate(mgL = cond * 0.292) # State equation to convert continuous conductivity measurements to chloride concentrations: VT DEC 2019 - Watershed Management Division.
+Vermont Surface Water Assessment and Listing Methodology in accordance with USEPA Guidance.
+Montpelier www.watershedmanagement.vt.gov
 ```

-Data for a total of 3270 days is available, covering a period of time
+Data for a total of 3348 days is available, covering a period of time
-spanning from October 01, 2014 to October 01, 2023.
+spanning from October 01, 2014 to December 18, 2023.

-## Seasonal patterns
+### Seasonal patterns

 Shown below are the plots showing the seasonal patterns in temperature
 and salinity.
 The temperature plot highlights that Lake Champlain is